 Canvas is a popular learning management system (LMS) that schools use for online courses.
 Students log into Canvas to access their courses and find their syllabus, announcements, lectures, assignments, discussion boards, tests, and all other course-related materials.

-You can log into Canvas on your computer or use their Canvas by Instructure appOpens in a new tab. to log in on your phone or tablet.
+You can log into Canvas on your computer or use their Canvas by Instructure app to log in on your phone or tablet.

 Is Canvas easy to use?